Canada CRE News In Your Inbox.

 Toys R Us Canada Files for Creditor Protection

-“After careful consideration of all reasonably available alternatives, TRU Canada has sought creditor protection under the CCAA to obtain a stay of proceedings as it evaluates its strategic alternatives and implements certain restructuring initiatives,” said the company in a news release.
+“After careful consideration of all reasonably available alternatives, TRU Canada has sought creditor protection under the CCAA to obtain a stay of proceedings as it evaluates its strategic alternatives and implements certain restructuring initiatives,” said the chain.
+“These initiatives will include reducing its retail footprint to better position the Company in today’s retail environment.
+All of TRU Canada’s currently active stores will remain open during this process.”

 The initial court order provides a stay of proceedings for 10 days, subject to extension, as the company evaluates its options and advances its restructuring plan.

-Toys R Us Canada is a national specialty retailer of toys and baby products, operating stores and e-commerce platforms across the country.
-The company has been serving Canadian families since 1984 and is now a subsidiary of Putman Investments.
+Toys R Us is a national specialty retailer of toys and baby products, operating stores and e-commerce platforms across the country.
+The company has been serving Canadian families since 1984.

 Court documents and updates on the CCAA proceedings can be accessed on Alvarez & Marsal’s website.